What Is an Agency? Definition,

 Examples, and the Best Options

 TLTR: This blog answers the question, “What is an agency?” and highlights the difference between insurance agencies and companies.
-It explains the steps you need to take to acquire an insurance agency license and start your own insurance agency.
+It also explains the steps you need to take to acquire an insurance agency license and start your own insurance agency.

 The difference between an insurance agency and an insurance company is a topic of confusion for many.
 And it’s not just consumers who mix up the two—even individuals looking to start a career in the insurance field often confuse one with the other.